© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa in Ashtead Forest is a scheduled monument protected by Historic England under reference 1003753.
 View the official record →

-Ashtead Roman Villa is a Romano-British settlement located in Surrey, dating to the Roman period of occupation in Britain.
+The Roman villa in Ashtead Forest is a Romano-British country estate situated in Surrey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003753.

 Roman villa in Ashtead Forest is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003753.